w3c/wai-media-guide/index.md

 <p>To make your video and audio accessible to people with disabilities, provide captions, transcripts,  audio description, and optionally sign language &mdash; based on the content.</p>

 ### Captions
-<p><strong>Who: </strong>Captions provide content to people who are Deaf and others who cannot hear the audio.
+<p><em>Who: </em> Captions provide content to people who are Deaf and others who cannot hear the audio.
 They are also used by people who process written information better than audio.</p>
 <p>Captions are a text version of the speech and non-speech audio information needed to understand the content.
 They are displayed within the media player and  are synchronized with the audio.</p>
 <p>Most are "closed captions" that can be hidden or shown by people watching the video.
 They can  be "open captions" that are always displayed and cannot be turned off.</p>
 <p><strong><em>Subtitles</em></strong> are the spoken audio translated into another language.
 They are implemented like captions.
 Subtitles can be only the spoken audio (for people who can hear the audio) or can be a translation of the caption content including non-speech audio information.</p>